 Next is Maktau where some 100 year-old history of the county comes to life.
 You can see the old railway line and station, and the Indian war cemetery… (I wondered where the African troops were buried and remembered) There were barracks worth 40,000 people here during World War 1.
 It’s now a dusty town with a police stop.

 DO take a stop at Sarova (now managed by Pollmann’s).
 Have a coffee at the pool – you deserve it!
 They got two hotels but you can only ride to the first one (Taita Hills Resort).
+The other one is the famous Salt Lick!
 It’s around 25km after Maktau.

 They have a small exhibition about the first world war sponsored by European budgets in commemoration of the centenary of World War I, covering lots of facts of the war: The British and the German thinking, the strategies, the different events and fights.
 It talks of the Indians that were shipped to build the railway from Voi to Taveta.
 The war ships.
 It talks about the 15 African porters who stood behind 1 frontline soldier carrying supplies through the Savannah.
 All in all interesting to read as it was certainly not covered in my high school history classes.